Xhicko/Xhicko/README.md

 - 👯 I’m looking to collaborate on **All website development project**

-- 💬 Ask me about **Html,Css,Javascript,Bootstrap,TailwindCss & Django**
+- 💬 Ask me about **Css,TailwindCss, Bootstrap, Javascript, ReactJs, NodeJS, ExpressJS, MongoDB, & Django**

 - 📫 How to reach me **otagadaisaac@gmail.com**